wotbrew/idx/README.md

 - nested paths with `(path prop1 prop2 ...)`.
 - any other object is looked up with `(get element o)`
 - escape functions to `(get element o)` with `(as-key o)`

+#### Mutability

+- If you use `auto-idx` indexes are cached as you query using mutable fields.
+This is similar to how clojure caches hash codes.
+This should have no impact on thinking of these structures as persistent as the only characteristic it changes is the performance of repeated lookups.
+- When you query an `auto-idx` coll on multiple threads they could race as they try to create the index.
+This does not introduce consistency issues (as they will all return the same answer), it might cause some redundant computation however.
+If this is important, manually index with
+  `idx`.

 ## License